Concept Cars Home

-1973 Brabham BT40 news, pictures, and information
+1973 Brabham BT40

-Jack Brabham began his Formula 1 racing career in 1955, and just a few years later, in 1959 and 1960, he won the World Championship behind the wheel of a Cooper Climax.
+Jack Brabham began his Formula 1 racing career in 1955, and just a few years later, in 1959 and 1960, he won the World Championship behind the wheel of a Cooper-Climax.
 In 1961, he joined with Ron Touranac to set up Motor Racing Developments for the purpose of building racing cars.
 In 1962, Brabham's contract with Cooper ended and he was able to use his own surname.
 Brabham Racing Developments built the cars while the Brabham Racing Organization ran the works team.

 It took only a few years for the young Brabham Racing team to achieve a string of impressive victories.
 In 1966, they had four wins in a row at Reims, Brands Hatch, Zandvoort, and the Nurburgring.
 This accomplishment made Brabham the only individual to win the World Championship driving a car of his own make.